infor-design/enterprise/components/images/images.md

 ## Accessibility

--  For images always use an alt tag, which is read by screen readers.
+-  For images always use an `alt` tag, which is read by screen readers

 ## Code Tips